Skip to main content

 note

-The process of creating an object storage may vary slightly from platform to platform, so it is recommended to check the help manual of the corresponding cloud platform.
+The process of creating object storage may vary slightly from platform to platform.
+It is recommended to check the help manual of the corresponding cloud platform.
 In addition, some platforms may provide different Endpoint addresses for internal and external networks.
 Please choose the external network access for your application.
 This document illustrates accessing object storage from a local environment.

 Hands-on practice